 As e-readers become more intelligent, they open doors for offering new content.
 Imagine reading a book, and after a mention of a famous Italian structure, press on the name and have a Wikipedia description of its history appear, with an image.
 Future authors can use this kind of connectivity to offer artwork, audio clips or videos as well.
 Better understanding the stories and what is being talked about in a book – fiction or non-fiction – can offer another level of enjoyment.
 While physical books can have pictures throughout – usually placed in the middle, outside the context of the story – digital offerings like hyperlinks, image galleries and video will engage the reader even more.

 The experience of a bookstore – physically standing in a room filled with books – is still precious.
 While it may seem a waste of money for a bookstore to encourage digital downloads in-store, for young people who have adopted the new technology with open arms this could be a great addition.
 Being able to pick up a book physically, flip through it and buy the digital copy via a QR code or something similar – without having to carry it home – not only solidifies the idea that they are still purchasing a book, but also shows a brand’s adoption of new technology.
 Punishing the adopters of e-reading technology is not the way to go.

 Based on exclusive new research, this 28 page report reveals the full picture on UK 16-24s and the digital products they buy.
 From streaming services and pay-per-view to apps, in-game purchases, music, film, software and e-books – all digital content is covered.

 This is a critical purchase for anyone selling digital products and will help shape strategy, develop products and create more effective communications.
-Read the full contents and buy the report below.
+Read the full contents.